8.4.3. Loops in assembly

 0x8048438 <+0>: push %ebp # save ebp 0x8048439 <+1>: mov %esp,%ebp # update ebp (new stack frame) 0x804843b <+3>: sub $0x10,%esp # add 16 bytes to stack frame 0x804843e <+6>: movl $0x0,-0x8(%ebp) # place 0 at ebp-0x8 (total) 0x8048445 <+13>: movl $0x1,-0x4(%ebp) # place 1 at ebp-0x4 (i) 0x804844c <+20>: jmp 0x8048458 <sumUp2+32> # goto <sumUp2+32> 0x804844e <+22>: mov -0x4(%ebp),%eax # copy i to %eax 0x8048451 <+25>: add %eax,-0x8(%ebp) # add %eax to total (total+=i) 0x8048454 <+28>: addl $0x1,-0x4(%ebp) # add 1 to i (i+=1) 0x8048458 <+32>: mov -0x4(%ebp),%eax # copy i to %eax 0x804845b <+35>: cmp 0x8(%ebp),%eax # compare i with n 0x804845e <+38>: jle 0x804844e <sumUp2+22> # if (i <= n) goto <sumUp2+22> 0x8048460 <+40>: mov -0x8(%ebp),%eax # copy total to %eax 0x8048463 <+43>: leave # prepare to leave the function 0x8048464 <+44>: ret # return total

-loop version of this code results in identical
+To understand why the for loop version of this code results in identical

-loop version of the code, recall that the for
+assembly to the while loop version of the code, recall that the for loop

 has the following representation: